-The nervous system in a human body is a sophisticated network of nerves and cells that connects the brain and spinal cord to other parts of the body.
-We have listed down complete Nervous System Facts for Kids that will help you in learning all about Nervous System.
-You are going to learn about nerves, types of nerves, nervous tissue, nervous system, its location, parts, organs, functions, working, types, importance and many other interesting facts about Nervous Systems.
+The nervous system in the human body is a sophisticated network of nerves and cells that connects the brain and spinal cord to other parts of the body.
+We have listed down complete Nervous System Facts for Kids that will help you in learning all about the Nervous System.
+You are going to learn about nerves, types of nerves, nervous tissue, nervous system, its location, parts, organs, functions, working, types, importance, and many other interesting facts about Nervous Systems.

 Nervous System Facts For Kids